No trip to Sri Lanka is complete without a visit to Kandy, so we decided to spend 2 nights here on our way down to the southern coast.

 In Kandy town center there’s a variety of places to eat, none of them too cheap.
 Our best discovery was a small juice bar promoting a variety of exotic juices.
 One of these was called wood apple juice – a new one to me, so I had to try it.

 I watched the barman as he prepared it for me.
-The shell of the wood apple is tough, and the inside is a brownish pulp.
-It’s nt particularly appetizing-looking; even the smell is a bit off-putting.
+The shell of the wood apple is tough, and the inside is a brownish pulp -not particularly appetizing in appearance; even the smell is a bit off-putting.

-After all the running around up to this point, it was very pleasent to settle into a nice hotel by the lake.
-Our first trip the next day was going to be to the elephant orphanage at Pinnwalla.
+After all the running around up to this point, it was very pleasant to settle into a nice hotel by the lake.
+Our first trip the next day was going to be to the elephant orphanage at Pinnawala.
 After that, we planned to visit the Temple of the Tooth (Buddhas’ tooth, that is).

-If you enjoyed Kandy Lake Comfort, you may also like:
+If you enjoyed Kandy Lake Comfort, check out our Sri Lanka Travel Plan.
+You may also like: